The Safest and Most Dangerous Places in Barnes County, ND: Crime Maps and Statistics

 Is Barnes County, ND Safe?

-The D grade indicates that the rate of crime is higher than that of the average US county.
-Barnes County ranks in the 21st percentile for safety, meaning it is safer than 21% of counties but less safe than 79%.
-This analysis applies only to Barnes County's official city boundaries.
+The D overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Barnes County's combined rate is higher than the norm.
+Barnes County sits in the 21st percentile, ahead of 21% of counties and behind 79%.
+The grade covers only Barnes County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Barnes County is 43.01 per 1,000 residents in the typical year.
-Barnes County Residents generally consider the south part of the county to be the safest.
-Your chance of being a victim of crime in Barnes County varies by area - ranging from 1 in 17 in the northeast areas to 1 in 38 in the south.
+The overall crime rate in Barnes County is 43.01 per 1,000 residents in a typical year.
+Residents generally consider the south part of the county the safest.
+Your chance of being a victim ranges from 1 in 17 in the northeast areas to 1 in 38 in the south.

-When looking at total crime counts (rather than per capita rates), the central parts of Barnes County, ND see the most incidents - about 337 per year.
-In contrast, the south part of the county has the fewest, with approximately 9 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of Barnes County, ND report the most crime, about 337 cases per year.
+The south part reports the fewest, around 9 per year.

 The Cost of Crime™ in Barnes County, ND

-The total projected cost of crime in Barnes County for 2025 is $6,445,504.
-This translates to approximately $561 per resident and $1,173 per household.
-On average, crime-related costs account for 1.4% of the median household income in Barnes County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Barnes County for 2025 is $6,445,504, about $561 per resident and $1,173 per household.
+That equals 1.4% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 60.4%